CHRISTMAS IN LAPLAND FIRST TIME TIPS

 10. THE CHRISTMAS GOAT

 This one isn’t really a tip, just a little bit of history.
 Of course Lapland is famous for being the home of Santa Claus, but did you know, in Finland Santa Claus is called Joulupukki, which translates to Christmas Goat.
-Traditionally the Christmas Goat (sometimes called Yule Goat) would knock on homes and scare the occupiers into handing over gifts, he certainly never gave any out which has become the tradition today.
+Traditionally the Christmas Goat (sometimes called Yule Goat) would knock on homes and scare the occupiers into handing over gifts.
+The Christmas Goat certainly never gave any gifts out which has become the tradition today.

-St Nicholas, Kris Kringle, Pelznickel and Joulupokki are just some of the names given to Santa Claus through the years, but one thing’s for sure, whatever you call him, if you’re not on the NICE LIST you won’t get any presents, just a piece of coal…children, you’ve been warned!
+St Nicholas, Kris Kringle, Pelznickel and Joulupokki are just some of the names given to Santa Claus.
+One thing’s for sure, whatever you call him, if you’re not on the NICE LIST you won’t get any presents, just a piece of coal…children, you’ve been warned!

 Winter in Lapland offers visitors the chance to try out many snow related activities.
 On our last trip in 2016, we booked a Reindeer Sleigh Ride which took us through the beautiful snow-covered pine trees, and later on in the day we took a Husky Sled ride just as the evening air changed.
 It was quite strange as the moisture in the air began to crystalise, but wasn’t quite snow, really beautiful to see.
 Daddy also took a Snowmobile Tour which was one of the highlights, boys and toys and speed!